 Summary

-In fact, we can never accurately predict the trend of financial asset prices (He,2021), but according to historical experience, there is a certain pattern of price fluctuations, especially in the process of recovery back to reasonable valuations.
+In fact, ‘we can never accurately predict the trend of financial asset prices’ (He,2021, p…..), but according to historical experience, there is a certain pattern of price fluctuations, especially in the process of recovery back to reasonable valuations.

 Assuming a period of time A-share field trading and off-site sideline funds are relatively fixed, the overall volume of these funds is firstly not enough to instantly and simultaneously make all reasonably valued stocks rise in tandem and keep the rate of rise consistent; secondly, the holders of funds (or decision makers) are divided into institutions, lobbyists, retail investors and the more mysterious national team, each of whom represents long term style funds, short term style funds, emotional style funds and regulator's will funds.
 Different styles of decision making are not possible to synchronize and consistent (Ouyang1a,2023).
 Therefore, we can say that even if a sector or several sectors (including horizontal and vertical) in the A-share market are unanimously bullish in the middle and distal markets, there will be a near-end asynchronous rotation effect, and the superimposed emotional factors of lobbyists and retail funds will enhance the magnitude of this rotation, presenting a clear trend rule between sectors in time sequence.